 A Building & Pest Inspection includes all of the major structural features of the property.

 When you get the final report from the building inspector, you'll have a better understanding of what it means for you.

 A comprehensive building inspection will assess the integrity of:

-If you need a good building inspector your mortgage broker can give you a local referral, or try one of our business partners for a conscientious building inspector we trust.
+If you need a good building inspector your Home Lending Specialist can give you a local referral, or try one of our business partners for a conscientious building inspector we trust.

 As soon as you sign the purchase contract, you'll have a financial interest in your new home, and full responsibility for the property.

 This means it's essential that you have home insurance for the property before you sign the contract.
 Most banks make comprehensive home insurance a condition of the mortgage approval too.

 Under a strata scheme, each owner owns a portion of the property, known as a 'lot'.
 This is your actual apartment, and is your personal responsiblity to look after.

 You'll also have use of outdoor areas, and share common property with the other the lot owners; such as gardens, driveways, foyers and windows.